Animal daily mobility patterns analysis using resting event networks: Methods

 \subsection{Resting event networks}

 The daily spatio-temporal trajectories defined in the previous section can be decomposed in a succession of events devoting to different fish \enquote{activities}.
 An event $e$ is a sub-sequence $S_e \subseteq S$ of consecutive locations.
 It is characterized by a starting time period $t_e$ and a duration $\Delta_e$.
 In this work, we consider that a resting event $r$ occurs when a fish rests in the same location during at least $\lambda$ consecutive time periods ($\Delta_e \geq \lambda$).
-We assume than unknown locations are always associated with non resting event whatever their duration.
+We assume that unknown locations are always associated with non resting event whatever their duration.
 We only consider resting event starting and ending during the day (i.e. $t_e > 1 $ and $t_e + \Delta_e - 1 < 288 $).

 For each fish, we obtain a collection of resting events $R$ representing every resting events identified among the ten daily spatio-temporal trajectories.
 Whether an event belongs or not to $R$ depends on the threshold $\lambda$.
 Indeed, if $\lambda=1$ all the events are considered as resting events, and inversely, if $\lambda > 288$ the entire trajectory will be consider as a non resting event.
-We may assume that the chosen value will depend on the type of animal but, in our case, the value $\lambda=3$ (15 minutes) seems to be a good compromise allowing us to preserve a reasonable number of resting events per day (between 6 and 28) while minimizing the variability across daily spatio-temporal trajectories (see Figure S\ref{FigS4} in Appendix for more details).
+We may assume that the chosen value will depend on the type of animal but, in our case, the value $\lambda=3$ (15 minutes) seems to be a good compromise allowing us to preserve a reasonable number of resting events per day (between 6 and 28) while minimizing the variability across daily spatio-temporal trajectories (see Figure S4 in Appendix for more details).

 Now that the nodes of the resting event networks are formally defined, we need to connect them according to their similarities from both the spatial and temporal point of views.
-To this end, we propose two similarity metrics, $\delta_t$ and $\delta_s$, to link the events according to their spatio-temporal proximity. $\delta_t$ computes the number of time periods shared by two events while $\delta_s$ measures the spatial proximity between two events $e$ and $e'$ based on the euclidean distance $d$ between the event locations $S_{e}$ and $S_{e'}$ (Equation \ref{deltas}).
-The distance is computed between the centroids of the cells where the events occurred.
+To this end, we propose two similarity metrics, $\delta_t$ and $\delta_s$, to link the events according to their spatio-temporal proximity. $\delta_t$ computes the number of time periods shared by two events while $\delta_s$ measures the spatial proximity between two events $e$ and $e'$ based on the distance $d_{ee'}$ between the event locations (Equation \ref{deltas}).
+To be more specific, the distance $d_{ee'}$ is equal to the euclidean distance between the centroids of the cells where the events $e$ and $e'$ occurred (expressed in meters).